 4. Training refers to the process of imparting skills.

 a) Speci b) Gene c) Impor d) Over eral rtant

 5. Training occurs as a result of

 a) Instructionb) Educationc) Developmentd) All of the above

 Glossary

-Training: Training constitutes a basic concept in hundevelopment.
+Training: Training constitutes a basic concept in hur development.
 It is concerned with a particular skill to a desired standard by in practice.
-Training is a highly useful tool that employee into a position where they can correctly, effectively, and conscientiously.
-The act of increasing the knowledge and skill of for doing a particular job. developing and the can bring and their job
+Training is a highly useful tool that employee into a position where they car correctly, effectively, and conscientiously. act of increasing the knowledge and skill of for doing a particular job. developing and struction and to their job Training is the

 Model Questions

 1. What is the importance of training?

 2. Explain eth process of training.

 3. What are the methods of training?

 4. Explain the training process.

 Answers to Check Your Progress-1

 a-True

 b-True

 c-False

 d-True

 e-True

 f-True